rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

   - `id`: an opaque id representing this activity, to be used in the resolved object.
   - `name`: the activity name.
   - `choices`: an array of `{ manifest: <url>, icon: <url>}` representing the apps that can provide the activity.

+## ScreenReaderProvider delegate

+This delegate is responsible for screen reader.

+## Methods

+- `showScreenReader(data))`.
+The `data` parameter is an object with the following properties:
+ - `type`: the event type.
+Valid value: `accessibility-output`.
+ - `details`: the PresentationData of accessible.